marifse/community_ibm_iks_ansible_collection/docs/ibm_container_update_master.rst

 Synopsis
 --------

-This module enable the image security in an IBM IKS cluster.
+This module updates the version for the IBM Kubernetes Cluster.

 Requirements
 ------------